BCaven/bcaven.github.io/README.md

 Worked for CDW Corp's government business, providing subject matter expertise and on-campus technical sale support as part of CDW's account team serving the University of Notre Dame to provide custom solutions for the University's IT strategy.

-## Researcher in the DHARMA Lab: Spring 2022 - Summer 2024
+## Researcher in the [DHARMA Lab](https://dharma3d.org/dharma.crc.nd.edu/index.html): Spring 2022 - Summer 2024

-Researched under Dr. Krushe and Dr. Wang in [DHARMA](https://dharma3d.org/dharma.crc.nd.edu/index.html). \
+Researched under Dr. Krushe and Dr. Wang in DHARMA. \
-Part of multi-disciplinary team of Computer Science and Architecture researchers that completed a digital restoration of the Roman Forum and created a sea level rise visualization using ArcGIS to predict where future problems will occur.
+Part of multi-disciplinary team of Computer Science and Architecture researchers that completed a digital restoration of the Roman Forum and created a sea level rise visualization using ArcGIS to predict where future problems will occur. \
+I am co-author on [Visualizing Digital Architectural Data for Heritage Education](https://par.nsf.gov/servlets/purl/10399514).

 ## Assistant Tennis Coach at JTCC Bolles: Summer 2023